-- (1) Press [SET] to open the Control Panel. - 2 Use [▲] and [▼] to select (A (Aperture), and then press [SET]. - 3 Use [▲] and [▼] to change the aperture setting, and then press [SET]. - You also can select the EV shift setting located under the aperture setting and then specify an exposure value (EV shift), if you want.
+- (1) Press [SET] to open the Control Panel (page 45). - 2 Use [▲] and [▼] to select (A (Aperture), and then press [SET]. - 3 Use [▲] and [▼] to change the aperture setting, and then press [SET]. - You also can select the EV shift setting located under the aperture setting and then specify an exposure value (EV shift), if you want.

-- The flash (Auto Flash) and (Red Eye Reduction) flash modes are not supported while A, S, or M is selected for the recording mode.
-If you want the flash to fire, select (Flash On) as the flash mode. - The displayed ISO sensitivity, shutter speed or aperture value will turn red when you half-press the shutter button if the image is overexposed or underexposed. - Selecting S or M for the recording mode and using a slow shutter speed will cause the monitor screen to go blank during the period from when the shutter button is pressed until image recording is complete.
-Camera operations are disabled during this time.
-Wait until the back lamp goes out and an image appears on the monitor screen again.
+- In the S mode, ISO sensitivity (page 53) always operates according to its "Auto" setting.
+The ISO sensitivity setting cannot be changed while in the S mode. - The flash (Auto Flash) and (Red Eye Reduction) flash modes are not supported while A, S, or M is selected for the recording mode.
+If you want the flash to fire, select (Flash On) as the flash mode. - The displayed ISO sensitivity, shutter speed or aperture value will turn red when you half-press the shutter button if the image is overexposed or underexposed.